markusmoenig/Eldiron/docs/docs/creator/actions.md

 *Shortcut: G*

 Edit selected direct 3D geometry objects.
 This action is available in 3D editing views when a geometry object is selected.

+Parameters include object name, optional group label, visibility, mesh-collision solidity, and exact object bounds.
+Turning **Visible** off skips the object in the rendered scene.
+Turning **Solid** off skips it in mesh collision while keeping it editable in the creator.

+### Edit Face Texture

+Edit texture placement on selected direct 3D geometry faces, or on every face of selected Geometry Objects.

+Parameters:

+- `offset_x` / `offset_y`: slide the source across the face UVs.
+- `scale_x` / `scale_y`: scale the source.
+Larger values cover more surface area; smaller values repeat more tightly.
+- `rotation`: rotate the source in degrees around the face UV center.

 ### Face Extrude